President and Cofounder

 Daphne has been in the natural resources field since 2009 primarily in the Pacific Northwest.
 She has conducted surveys for various projects on a wide variety of taxa, including northern spotted owls, terrestrial mollusks, marbled murrelets, streaked horned larks, amphibians, and Washington ground squirrels.
 She also served as the lead field biologist for two baseline wildlife monitoring projects in the Portland Harbor involving avian point counts, eagle/raptor surveys, mink sign surveys, and wildlife camera monitoring for mink and other wildlife.
 Daphne is experienced in wildlife monitoring protocols and techniques, as well as the terrain and logistical considerations indigenous to the western landscape.
 Daphne holds a BS in Environmental Biology/Zoology from Michigan State University, and certifications from Portland State University's Environmental Professional Program, Pacific Seabird Group's Marbled Murrelet Survey Protocol, and the North American Banding Council's Passerine Bander and Trainer Program, and is a member of the National and Oregon Chapters of The Wildlife Society.

 Since joining the team in 2013, Joe has contributed his knowledge to a variety of projects at Turnstone including botanical studies, forest inventory, wildlife surveys and wetland delineations.
 Joe's extensive understanding of the flora, fauna and habitats of the Pacific Northwest allow him the versatility to contribute to collaborative interdisciplinary studies.
 His botanical experience includes rare plant surveys, vegetation monitoring for the University of Washington and the Washington Department of Transportation, as well as outgrow propagation projects for endangered plant species.
 He is extremely well-versed in the flora of the Pacific Northwest and Rocky Mountain states and has led plant identification and taxonomy classes in a laboratory setting.
 Joe is a member of the Native Plant Society of Oregon and the Society of Wetland Scientists.
-Joe has earned a professional certification in wetland delineation from Portland State University and holds a Wetland Professional in Training Certification and is on track to gain his Professional Wetland Scientist status at the beginning of 2017.
+Joe has earned a professional certification in wetland delineation from Portland State University and holds a Wetland Professional in Training Certification.
 During his time with Turnstone, Joe has delineated over 300 wetland areas in Oregon and Washington.
 Joe earned his Bachelor of Science from Evergreen State College, where he studied botany and vegetation ecology.

 Wildlife Project Coordinator